Saeer-jan/ml_project/README.md

 📈 Output
 The script performs the following:

-Visualizes relationships and distributions using Seaborn and Matplotlib
+Visualises relationships and distributions using Seaborn and Matplotlib

 Trains a linear regression model with scikit-learn